 Specialized inpatient rehab centers are available for those battling depression.
 Since depression can affect a person’s ability to function on a daily basis, sometimes preventing them from even getting out of bed, these types of inpatient rehab centers can help get patients the treatments they need.
 They can help those dealing with depression stay on a regular schedule and administer medication to help.

 How Do I Pay for Inpatient Rehab?

 There are many ways to pay for inpatient rehab: Medicaid, Medicare, or through a group or job-related insurance plan.
-The Substance Abuse and Mental Health Services Administration states that the Affordable Care Act of 2010 included prevention and treatment of substance use disorders under the list of essential health benefits, meaning that anyone with an insurance plan purchased through the Healthcare Marketplace should be able to receive at least partial coverage for addiction treatment.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) states that the Affordable Care Act of 2010 included prevention and treatment of substance use disorders under the list of essential health benefits, meaning that anyone with an insurance plan purchased through the Healthcare Marketplace should be able to receive at least partial coverage for addiction treatment.

 - Many rehab centers offering physical therapy and addiction treatment will accept government insurance plans such as Medicare and Medicaid.
 In addition, many programs will accept private insurance plans, although you may want to determine if yours will be accepted by your chosen facility before beginning your treatment there.

 - If you do not have insurance, you still have options.
 Some individuals ask friends and family members for help or seek out low-cost rehab centers.
 Finally, there are many programs that offer the option to finance treatment costs, so you won’t be forced to pay everything immediately.

 Addiction, illness, and injuries are serious and require intensive treatment in most cases.
 This is why it is important to at least consider inpatient rehab as an option and also to never let cost stop you from seeking the care you require to recover safely.

 Just call 877-959-7271.
 We strive for immediate placement whenever we can provide it and offer our callers different choices for safe recovery opportunities.